petazeta/youronlineshop/docs/edition.md

 ## Introduction

 This feature is about editing an element, deleting an element or adding a new element.
 Edition buttons are layout elements (templates) that appears in certain situations when user has administration permisions.
-The buttons target is some node elements (usually children attached to a parent relationship).
+The buttons target is some node.
 After the edition the changes are displayed at screen and a notification can be showed.

 ## Procedure

+### Content Edition Only

+For a node conent edition (changes in node view element (layout) and the node model element (database)) we usually use the layout that display the node element.
+By setting the edition at layout will assure that the layout element is already loaded.

+The layout (template) will have a wrapper element, a container for the edition button, a container for the text content and a script element.

+The wrapper element purpose is to provide a frame for the element content.
+The wrapper display style used to fit an inline style for the wrapper to keep in their content size.
+It is used as a reference to know the element content dimensions and position.

+The script element will import a module that will implement "write", "setEditionButton" and "setEventsReactions" interface for executing these functions over the node.
+This interface is coming from some derivative of the "TextContentView" class at "textcontent.mjs".
+The edition button container and the text content container will have a "data-id" attribute for identification.

+The "write" method is filling the container with the node content, setEditionButton is adding the edition button for when needed and setEventsReactions will update the node view in some situations.
+We will not need this last one method if the element is loading on demand (central content) because the layout update will be produced by other mechanisms.

+You can check a practical example at "toph1.html" and "toph2.html" layouts.

+When clicking the edit button the editable element (data-id="value") will be set for content edition.
+The class "content-editable-active" will be added to the element.
+Once the property has been changed at the database a "changeProperty" event is dispached for the node.

+### Addition, Deletion and shorting

+When we can not only change the node content but also the node itself there is another procedure.
+At the layout we will have a wrapper element, a container for the node modification buttons, another inner container for setting up a grid to the edition buttons, a container for the content edition button, a container for the text content and a script element.
+The modification buttons container, the edition button container and the text content container will have a "data-id" attribute for identification.

+The wrapper element has the same porpouse as in the conent edition.

+The script element will import a module that will implement "write", "setEditionButton" and "setEventsReactions" interface for executing these functions over the node.
+This interface is coming from some derivative of the "TextContentView" class at "textcontent.mjs".
+The edition button container and the text content container will have a "data-id" attribute for identification.

+The "write" method is filling the container with the node content, setEditionButton is adding the edition button for when needed and setEventsReactions will update the node view in some situations.
+We will not need this last one method if the element is loading on demand (central content) because the layout update will be produced by other mechanisms.

+You can check a practical example at "toph1.html" and "toph2.html" layouts.

+## Implementation

+### Content Edition

+Function "setEditionButton" from "client/textcontent.mjs" inserts the edition button throug the "butedit.html" template layout.
+This edition button when clicked it will start the edition procedure.
+Editiion procedure is at "client/edition.mjs" module.

+Implementations

 A typical script for the edition button can be something like this